Central Auditory Processing Disorder Symptoms

 Language Issues From APD

-The first signs of auditory processing disorder picked up by most parents are usually language related.
 Obvious difficulty with pronunciation and vocabulary are directly related to APD.
 Other auditory processing symptoms such as difficulty following directions are sometimes harder to pick up.
-These language related issues are often called language processing disorders.
+Language related issues often stem from language processing disorder.

-In many cases, parents are not aware of an auditory processing disorder until the homework starts to pile up and it takes too long.
-Or a child who knows the material has disappointing grades.
+In many cases, parents are not aware of an auditory processing deficit until the homework starts to pile up and it takes too long.
 Language processing is the most fundamental of all learning skills — we even think in English!
 Auditory processing problems undermine learning confidence and independence.

-Auditory processing skills can be exercised and strengthened.
 Most children develop these skills naturally, simply by listening to the language around them.
-Some, however, need more stimulation and practice than occurs in daily life — our treatment program for APD provides that added exercise, and then focuses on the reading, language or focus delays that are caused by central auditory processing disorder.
+However, some need more language stimulation and practice than is available in normal daily language interactions.
+Our program provides that additional exercise, the equivalent of hearing millions of words.